 The energy world has been turned upside down in the last few years.
 Large utility companies no longer shape the future of energy.
 We, as individuals, do.
 The technology to make homes more energy efficient is already available but it is incumbent on energy companies to do more to bring these new technologies into Irish homes.

 In addition, homeowners should consider what options are available to them to make their homes more energy-efficient.
-Smart energy solutions are available and are being actively used here and in other countries, where many homes generate their own solar energy during sunlight hours, store that energy and access it when they need it.
+Smart energy solutions are available and are being actively used here and in other countries, where many homes generate their own solar energy during sunlight hours, store that energy, and access it when they need it.

 In Ireland, it is estimated that around 40,000 homes are already using some form of renewable heat technology.
-However, the generation of solar energy is still very limited and has capacity to grow significantly with the right incentives.
+However, the generation of solar energy is still very limited and has the capacity to grow significantly with the right incentives.
 To come anywhere close to reaching our energy-efficient 2020 targets, levels of renewable energy need to increase hugely.

 Commenting on this, Enda Gunnell said: “Changing our behaviour in relation to energy efficiency and consumption gives all of us the opportunity to live in a more comfortable and efficient way while also making a contribution to the national effort to lower our energy usage.”